Home

 Academic year

-ARTICLE 7 – (1) One academic year consists of two 16-week semesters including the final examination periods.
+(1) One academic year consists of two semesters each lasting a minimum of 16 weeks, including the examination periods.

 (2) A summer school can be offered within an academic year.
 The regulations governing the conduct of education in summer school are determined by the Senate.

-(3) The duration and dates of the registration, courses, examinations and other similar activities within an academic year are regulated by the academic calendar.
+(3) The duration and dates of the registration, instruction, examinations and other similar activities within an academic year are regulated by the academic calendar.

 (4) The weekly course schedules within a semester and summer school are prepared and announced by the program coordinator concerned in coordination with the RO.